-Follow any one newspaper or magazine for a week.
-Note down the many instances where there is a clash of interests.

-- Identify the issue over which the dispute occurs. - Identify the way the groups concerned take up their cause. - Is it a formal delegation of a political party to meet the Prime Minister or any other functionary? - Is it a protest on the streets? - Is it through writing or providing information in newspapers? - Is it through public meetings? - Identify the instances whether a political party, a professional association, a non governmental organisation or any other body takes up an issue. - Discuss the many actors in the story of Indian democracy.
+- Follow any one newspaper or magazine for a week.
+Note down the many instances where there is a clash of interests. - > Identify the issue over which the dispute occurs. - > Identify the way the groups concerned take up their cause. - Is it a formal delegation of a political party to meet the Prime Minister or any other functionary? - Is it a protest on the streets? - Is it through writing or providing information in newspapers? - Is it through public meetings? - Identify the instances whether a political party, a professional association, a non governmental organisation or any other body takes up an issue. - Discuss the many actors in the story of Indian democracy.

-different groups are also represented by political parties, who take up their case.
-Different interest groups will work towards influencing political parties.
-When certain groups feel that their interests are not being taken up, they may move to form an alternative party.
+certain groups feel that their interests are not being taken up, they may move to form an alternative party.
 Or they form pressure groups who lobby with the government.
 Interest Groups are organised to pursue specific interests in the political arena, operating primarily by lobbying the members of legislative bodies.
 In some situations, there may be political organisations which seek to achieve power but are denied the opportunity to do so through standard means.
 These organisations are best regarded as movements until they achieve recognition.

-Every year at the tail end of February the Finance Minister of the Government of India presents the Budget to the Parliament.
+Every year in February the Finance Minister of the Government of India presents the Budget to the Parliament.
 Prior to this there are reports every day in the newspaper of the meetings that the various confederation of Indian industrialists, of trade unions, farmers, and more recently womens' groups had with the Ministry of Finance.